bennyhuo/KotlinBlogTranslation/translated/More changes: Enum Syntax, Another Deprecation and More.md

 ---
-title: [译]More changes: Enum Syntax, Another Deprecation and More
+title: "[译]More changes: Enum Syntax, Another Deprecation and More"
 date: 2015-04-07 13:34:00
 author: Andrey Breslav
 tags: